haloreach252/dev-task-manager/notes/design_doc.md

 -   Follow **RBAC permissions** to allow/disallow actions.
 -   Include **sorting, filtering, and animations** for better UX.
 -   Handle **empty states gracefully**.

-This guide should be enough to **continue development in any new chat** without losing the core vision.
-Let me know if you need any refinements! 🚀😊